jrmm22/FakeNewsBot/README.md

 # FakeNewsBot
-Reads hashtags from hashtags.txt and searches the twitter for usernames using the hasgtags.
+Reads from verificado19s DB and pushes out Tweets to inform the public.

-Tweets a message to those usernames